gpaumier/gp2/src/pages/wikimedia/2013 Tech News.rst

 Ideally, we should be able to give EdwardsBot all available translations of a weekly issue of the newsletter, and trust that it'll deliver the appropriate translation (if available) depending on the language used where it's posting.
 This would be similar to a European mailman being entrusted with copies of the same letter in different languages, and asking him to deliver the French translation to subscribers living in France, the Finnish translation to subscribers living in Finland, etc. The way we're doing this for the tech newsletter is by telling EdwardsBot to look up the language of the wiki it's posting on, and check if a translation is available in its mail bag.
 If it is, it posts that one; otherwise, it posts the original version in English.
 For people familiar with MediaWiki's "parser functions," this is done with a ``#switch`` condition.

 Adding that language check isn't actually very complicated once you've done it once.
 What really takes time is assembling the catalog of multilingual texts that EdwardsBot will be picking from.
 Originally, we did this by hand, by manually copy/pasting the content of the available translations and assembling them into the ``#switch``.
 After a few unfortunate copy/paste errors that required us to clean up after the bot, I decided to automate that part as well, both to save time and to remove that potential source of human error.
-And, to be honest, I also thought this would be a cool project and an opportunity to play with the Lua programming language, which had been introduced on Wikimedia sites a few months earlier [#]_.
+And, to be honest, I also thought this would be a cool project and an opportunity to play with the Lua programming language, which had been introduced on Wikimedia sites a few months earlier.\ [#]_

+.. [#] Sumana Harihareswara. `New Lua templates bring faster, more flexible pages to your wiki <https://blog.wikimedia.org/2013/03/11/lua-templates-faster-more-flexible-pages/>`__.
+Wikimedia blog.
+March 11, 2013.

 I had never worked with Lua before, but it turned out to be fairly intuitive; I was able to write a `short module <https://meta.wikimedia.org/wiki/Module:Tech_news>`__ that we're now using every week to assemble the available translations into the multilingual newsletter.
 What previously required manual (and human error-prone) copy/pasting is now handled by simply `calling the module <https://meta.wikimedia.org/wiki/Tech/News/Sandbox>`__'s ``assembleNewsletter`` function, and providing the list of languages.
 The module then directly outputs the multilingual text, ready for delivery.